Bearpaw High Sierra Camp is Closed Until Further Notice

 After all, who said this was roughing it?

-Reservations for Bearpaw can only be made via phone:
+Reservations for Bearpaw High Sierra can be made online or via phone:

 NOTE: Cancellations at our Sequoia camp happen throughout the year, so check back for newly available dates by calling our Reservations Office at the phone number listed above.